Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Second-Class Citizen*: The Remade in New Crobuzon are sometimes feared, often mistrusted, and almost always treated as fundamentally different from other citizens of the city.
 Remade add a setback die to Charm, Deception and Negotiation checks, but add boost die to Coercion checks.
 This does not apply when interacting with those comfortable or familiar with Remade.

 *Amalgamation*: Since the effects of a remaking can be so vastly different, players who choose to create and play as a Remade character must consider a few things.
-First, since many Remade have innorganic or industrial parts, a Mechanics check may be used instead of a Medicine check, depending on where, narratively, the character has been injured.
+First, since many Remade have inorganic or industrial parts, a Mechanics check may be used instead of a Medicine check, depending on where, narratively, the character has been injured.
 For example, an injury to a coal engine fused to the back of a PC will require a Mechanics check to 'heal', whereas an injury to the fleshy arm of the same PC will require a Medicine check.

 Second, when a player is creating a Remade, they should consider whether their starting equipment is part of their remaking and, if not, players should make sure that the remaking is not so disabling that their Remade character cannot carry weapons or wear armour.

 Third, although adding to a remaking in New Crobuzon is both difficult, expensive and taboo amongst Remade, it is possible.
 With the right connections - either established through a hard Knowledge (City) check or decided narratively by the GM - a Remade character can augment themselves.
-Players may wish to permantly meld a piece of equipment to their character (ignoring encumberance), and/or use the rules for cybernetic implants described on p.177 of the *Genesys Core Rulebook* (the implants' flavour adapted to the setting).
+Players may wish to permanently meld a piece of equipment to their character (ignoring encumbrance), and/or use the rules for cybernetic implants described on p.177 of the *Genesys Core Rulebook* (the implants' flavour adapted to the setting).

 ---

 ### Vodyanoi

-Second only to humans in number, the amphibious, frog-like vodyanoi represent a full 10% of the city's population.
-Vodyanoi faces are similar to those of humans or cactcae but their large hands and feet are lightly webbed.
+Second only to humans in number, the amphibious vodyanoi represent a full 10% of the city's population.
+Vodyanoi faces are similar to those of humans or cactaceae but their large hands and feet are lightly webbed.
 Their fingers are nimble.
 The vodyanoi seem smaller than they truly are because of their hunched and squatting posture and their lack of neck, and they rarely seem to stand much more than 4 feet high.
 Their true size is apparent from their weight, however, as most tip the scales at more than 170 pounds, and the fattest among them weigh 300 pounds or more.

 Unlike some xenian races, vodyanoi can be found, in some number, among the middle and upper classes, with some boasting large manors partly submerged beneath water.
 The mass of vodyanoi though, as with the population as a whole, are workers, with a vast number working in the city's docks.